-- 34. Our Company has not raised any bridge loan against the proceeds of this Offer. - 35.
-Our Company undertakes that at any given time, there shall be only one denomination for our Equity Shares, unless otherwise permitted by law. - 36.
-Our Company shall comply with such accounting and disclosure norms as specified by SEBI from time to time. - 37.
-No payment, direct or indirect in the nature of discount, commission, and allowance or otherwise shall be made either by us or our Promoters to the persons who receive allotments, if any, in this Offer. - 38.
-Our Promoter and the members of our Promoter Group will not participate in this Offer, other than to the extent of the Promoter Selling Shareholders participating in the Offer for Sale in their capacity as a 'Selling Shareholder'. - 39.
+- 38. Our Promoter and the members of our Promoter Group will not participate in this Offer, other than to the extent of the Promoter Selling Shareholders participating in the Offer for Sale in their capacity as a 'Selling Shareholder'. - 39.
 Our Company has not made any public issue since its incorporation. - 40.
-Our Company shall ensure that transactions in the Equity Shares by the Promoters and the Promoter Group between the date of filing the Draft Prospectus and the Offer Closing Date shall be reported to the Stock Exchange within twenty-four hours of such transaction. - 41.
-None of our Directors and Key Managerial Personnel holds Equity Shares in our Company, except as stated in the chapter titled "Our Management" on page 166.
+Our Company shall ensure that transactions in the Equity Shares by the Promoters and the Promoter Group between the date of filing the Prospectus and the Offer Closing Date shall be reported to the Stock Exchange within twenty-four hours of such transaction. - 41.
+None of our Directors and Key Managerial Personnel holds Equity Shares in our Company, except as stated in the chapter titled "Our Management" on page 177.